owncloud/ocis/docs/ocis/migration.md

 #### Notes
 <div style="break-after: avoid"></div>
-The database needs to remain online until the storage layer has been migrated as well.
-On thing at a time.
+The database needs to remain online until the storage layer and share metadata have been migrated as well.
+One thing at a time.

 <div class="editpage">